PB-GNM/API-mod-geospatial/sections/request-response.md

 1) Coordinate reference systems other than WGS 84;
 2) Temporal data via a timestamp or interval;
 3) 3D capabilities via four new data types:
-	a.
-Polyhedron (composed of faces; see Figure 2)
+	- Polyhedron (composed of faces; see Figure 2)
-	b.
-MultiPolyhedron
+	- MultiPolyhedron
-	c.
-Prism (base geometry with 'height from' and 'height to' as additional attributes; similar to 2.5D)
+	- Prism (base geometry with 'height from' and 'height to' as additional attributes; similar to 2.5D)
-	d.
-MultiPrism
+	- MultiPrism
 4) Use of arcs via five new data types (see Figure 3):
-	a.
-CircularString
+	- CircularString
-	b.
-CompoundCurve
+	- CompoundCurve
-	c.
-CurvePolygon
+	- CurvePolygon
-	d.
-MultiCurve
+	- MultiCurve
-	e.
-MultiSurface
+	- MultiSurface
 5) Linear referencing using measures (e.g., indicating a location along a linear feature like a highway using hectometer markers).
 6) Specification of the feature type and its associated schema.
 This enables the automatic assignment of a map layer in a viewer based on the feature type.
 It also allows multiple featuretypes to be included in a single file.